EllyPirelly/learnings-wes-bos-JSbeginner/README.md

 ### Module 8 Data Types

 Please see folder `module-08-data-types` [with extra README here](./module-08-data-types/README.md)<br>
-Content of this module is information and small coding bits, no project.
+Content of this module is information and coding bits, no project.

 - Objects
 - Object Reference vs Values